Why you’ll love this recipe:

 - Add thinly sliced steak and sprinkle salt.
 Cook the meat until cooked through, about 3 minutes.

-- Remove from heat and add grated provolone cheese.
+- Remove the steak from heat and mix in grated provolone cheese.

 - Spread ½ tablespoon of mayo on one side of each bread slice.

 - Place a slice of bread with mayo side down.

 - Layer one slice of American cheese, then ¼ of steak and cheese mixture, another slice of American cheese and top with second slice of bread with mayo side up.

 - Once the bottom bread is nicely browned, carefully flip the entire sandwich.
 (I used 2 spatulas to keep everything in place.)

 - Cook the sandwich until the cheese is melted and bread is nicely browned, pressing it with spatula to flatten the sandwich.

 - Continue with the remaining sandwiches.
 Serve immediately.